wildlux/QR_files_book/README.md

 Seq 7 ) 01010101010 10 digit bin
 Seq 8 ) 01010101010 10 digit bin

-Note: All sequence have total 80 digit binari and the progession are like ascii table.
+Note: All sequence have total 80 digit binary and the progession are like ascii table.

 This in an example of the table but for any sequence of binary (up) we associate our custom dictionary.
 0000 -> A